Hamstring Strain Rehabilitation Exercises

 Straight leg hamstring stretch

-The static or isometric hamstring stretch involves little or no movement.
-Ease into the stretch and hold.
-Do not force it or bounce!
-You can perform this on a bench, table or the floor.
-As you ease into the stretch, you should feel a gentle pull at the back of your thigh.
-As this eases, increase the stretch if comfortable.
-This exercise targets the muscle fibres higher up the thigh more, as opposed to above the knee.
+You can perform this exercise on a bench, table, or the floor.
+As you ease further into the stretch, you should feel a gentle pull at the back of the thigh.
+As this stretch eases, gradually increase the stretch if comfortable.

 Advert